neffo/conMSN/README.md

 - I never really like using MSN ... but I wrote this??

 ## Screenshots
+What it looked like in 2002:
 ![2002 Screenshot](https://raw.githubusercontent.com/neffo/conMSN/master/screenshots/conmsn-2002.jpg)

+What it looks like in 2017:
 ![2017 Screenshot](https://raw.githubusercontent.com/neffo/conMSN/master/screenshots/conMSN-2017.png)

 ## Build Instructions